JohnathonNow/jeffrey-gradcap/README.md

 # jeffrey-gradcap
-My graduation cap, featuring an RGB display.
+My graduation cap, featuring an RGB display, and a clone of reddit's r/place.